langscape/bookhunt/apps/frontend/README.md

 4. Visit [http://localhost:3000](http://localhost:3000) to view the app.

 The home page fetches the `bookhunt_books` collection from Directus.
 If the backend is unavailable, the UI falls back to an empty state message.

+## Authentication

+This frontend uses [NextAuth.js](https://next-auth.js.org/) to allow users to sign in with Google, Facebook, X (Twitter), Apple, or local Directus credentials.
+When a user creates an account, the information is mirrored into Directus so that their activity history can be tracked server-side.
+Unauthenticated visitors can still contribute by providing a display name when registering books or leaving comments.

 ## Building for Azure App Service